Antonio447-cloud/web-solution-with-wordpress-and-lvm/README.md

 ![login](./images/login.png)

 Congrats!!
-You have just configured a storage subsystem for web and database servers based on Red Hat Enterprise Linux (RHEL) 8 HVM, installed WordPress and connected it to a remote MySQL database server!
+You have just configured a storage subsystem for web and database servers based on RHEL, installed WordPress and connected it to a remote MySQL database server!